data61/PSL/PaMpeR/README.md

 - [ ] a schematic variable.

-### check if there is a constant with prefix in the first subgoal
+### check if the first subgoal has a constant with the following prefixes:

 - [x] 11.
 "Num"